Battle of Studzianki: Aftermath

-Commemoration

 Monument in Studzianki Pancerne, with a T-34 tank that actually participated in the battle as part of the Polish 1st Armoured Brigade.

-To commemorate the battle, in 1969 the name of the village Studzianki was changed to Studzianki Pancerne, the word pancerne meaning armoured in Polish.
+To commemorate the battle, in 1969 the name of the village Studzianki was changed to Studzianki Pancerne, the word pancerne meaning "armoured" in Polish.
 There is a small museum in the town focuses on the history of the battle.

+The battle was depicted in the Polish novel and television series Four Tank-Men and a Dog and in a scenario in the video game World of Tanks.